Mist Creek is a grand hike beneath Mist Mountain in Highwood, Kananaskis Country, Alberta, Canada.

-Dave and I agree to meet at the Mist Creek Recreation Area in the Highwood Region of South Kananaskis Country with the intent of hiking the Mist Creek Trail, then dropping over Rickert's Pass for a tour of Burns Mine and Denning's Cabin, prior to returning over the top of Mist Ridge to our starting position.
+The Mist Creek Recreation Area in the Highwood Region of South Kananaskis Country is the launch point for hiking the Mist Creek Trail.
+Dropping over Rickert's Pass for a tour of Burns Mine and Denning's Cabin is being considered prior to returning over the top of Mist Ridge to the starting point.
 That is the plan.
-On my drive west from Calgary and south on Kananaskis Trail, I stop briefly at a roadside exhibit about one of Western Canada’s most fascinating stories and unsolved mysteries.
-Where is the cache of gold hidden?
-Where is the Lost Lemon Mine?

-Is the Lost Lemon Mine located in these mountains behind the sign?
+Perhaps the Lost Lemon Mine is located in these mountains behind the sign.
 Some claim it may be located near the Crowsnest Pass.
 Many people have been chasing the legend for decades in search of notoriety and wealth.

-The trail meanders north from the parking area and across Kananaskis Trail where the summit of massive 3,138 m (10,297 ft) Mist Mountain peaks over the densely forested Nameless Ridge.
-Our hike north will track east of Mist Creek through the valley between the east side of Mist Mountain on our left, and the west side of Mist Ridge on our right.
+The hike north will track east of Mist Creek through the valley between the east side of Mist Mountain on the left, and the west side of Mist Ridge on the right.

-The notch containing Rickert's Pass at 2,341 m (7,680 ft) comes into view.
-The view around us is breathtaking.
-Awesome!
-The drop over the other side.
-Good Lord!
+The notch containing Rickert's Pass at 2,341 m (7,680 ft) comes into view and the surrounding view is stunning.

 The steep drop, off the far side of Rickert's Pass, is daunting.
-While Dave and I enjoy lunch in the sun and refreshing breeze at Rickert's Pass, we discuss our plan.
-In the distance, Burns Mine and the Sheep River at the valley bottom beckon.
-What to do?
-What to do?
+While enjoying lunch in the sun accompanied by a refreshing breeze at Rickert's Pass, a plan is discussed.
+In the distance, Burns Mine and the Sheep River beckon from the valley bottom.